 Legs: Rubber legs of your color choice

-This fly quickly became the only bass fly I cant live without, and to this day it still puts more fish in the boat than any other I tie.
+This fly quickly became the only bass fly I cant be without, and to this day, still puts more smallmouth in the boat for me than any other.

 Tying the Rubber Legged Sparkle Grub

 If you will be tying multiples of this fly I recommend tying all the dumbbell eyes on to your hooks, adding head cement, whip finishing and then cutting your thread.
 Once the cement is dry you can then go back and continue the rest of the flies.
 This is why I have no thread attached to the hook as I begin this step-by-step.
 If you need help lashing the dumbbell eyes to the hook, please see the instructional here.
 It will open in a new window so that you can continue with the pattern.

 Rabbit strips give this fly a lifelike movement, but the material in itself has a tendency to slide around the hook if not properly secured.
 We are going to do this by piercing the strip with the hook point and then tying it in.

 Grab a length of rabbit strip and place it over your hook so that you can eyeball the length.